apache/nuttx/configs/sam3u-ek/README.txt

             CONFIG_DEBUG_INPUT=y              : Enable debug output from input devices

           STATUS:
-            2013-6-14: The touchscreen is not functional.
-BUSY is initially '0' when asserted says '1'.
-The pend down GPIO inputis always '1' and there seems to be many spurious interrupts (but not so many as to lock up the system).

-            So there are GIO issues, but on the positive side, the driver does appear to produce good touch data when touched but a lot of clean-up is needed.
+            2013-6-16: The touchscreen is not functional.
+It seems to perform good measurements but I am not getting the /PENIRQ interrupt.
+The interrupt is set up correctly (I can ground A24 and I get the interrupt), so apparently the ADS7843E is not generating interrupts.

   nx:
     Configures to use examples/nx using the HX834x LCD hardware on